 Doing a run through interview with a friend beforehand is helpful because your first few Zoom calls are likely to feel awkward, especially if you have to retrain yourself to watch the camera and not the screen.

 Getting notifications during your interview is distracting and unprofessional.
 Before your interview, make sure all other windows on your computer are closed (especially if they make noise).

 Don’t be afraid to help yourself with post-it notes or a copy of your resume handy when you interview.
-A benefit of having a Skype interview is that you can have a sheet in front of you so that you don’t have to memorise everything you want to mention.
+A benefit of having a Zoom interview is that you can have a sheet in front of you so that you don’t have to memorise everything you want to mention.